thfai2000/taichi-orm/docs/guide/README.md

 You can use the `isActive` ComputeProperty simply just like a normal field in the `where` object.

-Besides, `ComputeFunction` can accept argument.
+Besides, `ComputeValueGetterDefinition` can accept argument.
 Below variable `spare` is the argument.
-The argument of `ComputeFunction` must be optional.
+The argument of `ComputeValueGetterDefinition` must be optional.

 ```ts
 export default class Product extends Model {